deguree2718/deod/README.md

 ## Download Emote
 !download :customEmote\:
 - gets the emote id and return the png or gif that originated the emote

+## Download and Create Emote

+!downloadCreate :customEmote\:
+- does the same as !download but it replicates the emote into the current server